 This race strives to serve Wilmot by offering a fun and challenging race, and a friendly and welcoming running atmosphere for runners and walkers of all kinds.
 This race supports three local charities: Aldaview Services, Interfaith Community Counselling Centre and Wilmot Family Resource Centre.

-The 5k is the goal race for the Let’s start running, Wilmot! group that begins in March, 2019.
+The 5k is the goal race for the Let’s start running, Wilmot! group that begins on March 20, 2019.
+The nine week program is free with race entry.
+Contact Jordan for more info.

 For more information about this race, contact Lloyd Schmidt, Race Director.